amandeepfull/nodejs-docker-GKE/README.md

 In this project we learned :
 1. create architecture for node app and database as Redis cache
-2. Frontend is in html
+2. Frontend is in react>.js

 # Stack used:
 1. Node.js